personalcomputer/supermake/README.md

 * Easily specify custom gcc flags.
 * Automatically compile your project.
 * Automatically execute the resultant binary.
-* Build static and dynamic librarys, too.
+* Build static and dynamic librarys.

 ### Notes/Troubleshooting
 If Supermake fails to recognize some librarys you are using (there unfortunately is no error message on this until the compilation stage), you can manually add them to the 'librarys' datastructure as defined on lines 73-101 of supermake.py.
 Supermake can't support every single lbirary out there, but I try to support the ones I use most myself, at least.
 Send me a message with the additional library support added and I'll commit it to master.